 Bing Ads Intelligence

-The words and phrases that you include in your keywords list help determine whether or not a customer will see your ad.
-Make sure that you focus on keyword relevancy to maximise the effectiveness of your strategy.
+The words and phrases you include in your keywords list help determine whether or not a customer will see your ad.
+Be sure to focus on keyword relevancy to maximize the effectiveness of your strategy.
 When choosing keywords, remember these points:

 - Search different websites, in addition to your own, to find more keywords.